fleetdm/fleet/articles/global-social-media-platform-switches-to-fleet.md

 This social media platform is one of the largest globally, connecting thousands of communities and millions of users.
 With a vast user base and a significant global presence, effective visibility is essential to maintaining their required performance, security, and compliance standards.

-The decision to switch to Fleet was driven by four primary factors.
-First, ensuring adherence to strict compliance standards was the top priority.
-Maintaining both proactive and reactive security measures while ensuring data protection did not fall behind compliance efforts was also critical.
-Third, making device data easily accessible and parsable was critical for better decision-making, eliminating the inefficiencies of manual data handling and gaps in communication across teams.
+The decision to switch to Fleet was driven by a few key factors.
+Strict adherence to compliance standards, balancing proactive and reactive security measures to protect sensitive data, and streamlining device data accessibility.
+By making data easily accessible and parsable, Fleet eliminated the inefficiencies of manual workflows and addressed communication gaps across teams, enabling better, faster decision-making.

 With Fleet, they achieved this through: